AgriculturalModelExchangeInitiative/Workshop_AMEI_260821/install.md

     [source] cd ..
     [source] jupyter lab

-Write in a python notebook cell
+Open a notebook using Python3 kernel and copy in a cell

     from pycrop2ml_ui.model.MainMenu import main
     main()